-- Capacity Market is a mechanism for securing the electricity supply in the UK from reliable sources that can deliver energy when needed to provide back up for sources that are more intermittent like renewable energy sources.
+- Capacity Market is a mechanism for securing the electricity supply in the UK from reliable sources that can deliver energy when needed to provide backup for sources that are more intermittent like renewable energy sources.

 Clean Growth Strategy

 The Clean Growth Strategy is a key policy document that paves the way for the UK’s journey to a lower carbon future.
-The strategy sets out the plan for decarbonising electricity through phasing out the coal power stations that are still operational and replacing their generation capacity with nuclear power and renewable energy.
+The strategy sets out the plan for decarbonising electricity by phasing out the coal power stations that are still operational and replacing their generation capacity with nuclear power and renewable energy.

 The Clean Growth Strategy sets a target for improving the energy efficiency of UK homes by increasing their Energy Performance Certificate (EPC) rating to band C by 2030.
 It proposes that this will be partially achieved through the extension of the current Energy Company Obligation (ECO) scheme, which delivers insulation and heating measures.
 The strategy sets a target of insulating over six million homes by 2028.